Information about the declaration

 8 Inland water transport (the Saimaa canal)

-9 Own propulsion (watercraft and aircraft)
+9 Own propulsion (for example watercraft and aircraft)

 A Finnish company buys goods from France, from where the goods are transported to Germany by car.
 In Germany, the car is moved aboard the ship, and the ship arrives in Finland.